robocat/catacademy.dk/index.md

 You will need to bring a laptop with OS X or Linux operating system installed.
-If you have Windows you can use [VirtualBox](http://www.psychocats.net/ubuntu/virtualbox) to install Linux alongside with Windows in a sandbox environment.
+If you have Windows you can use [VirtualBox](http://www.psychocats.net/ubuntu/virtualbox) to install Linux alongside Windows in a sandbox environment.
 But remember that you still need basic knowledge of Unix and shell.

 Unlike the title suggests, you do not need to be a front-end